Saqlainrocks7/R_App/aliapp/README.md

 ## Website for the package

 Below is the link to the website where the package is documented.
-You have to click on 'Artcles' tab located at the top to see the documentation. https://saqlainrocks7.github.io/pkgdownaliapp/
+You have to click on 'Articles' tab located at the top to see the documentation. https://saqlainrocks7.github.io/pkgdownaliapp/

 ## Installation